Document your health care preferences

 People have different values and preferences when it comes to making decisions about their health care.
-For example, some patients may want to be more involved in their treatment decisions with their doctors than others.
-Or when seriously ill, some people want to live as long as possible through aggressive treatments, while others may be more concerned about the quality of their life during the time they have left.
+For example, some patients want to be more involved in their treatment decisions with their doctors than others.
+Or, when seriously ill, some people want aggressive treatments that may help them live longer, while others prefer to avoid treatments that could leave them feeling worse.

 First, think about your health care wishes.
 Who do you want to make medical decisions on your behalf if you are unable to make them yourself?
 Are there circumstances under which you would not want to receive life-sustaining treatment?

-Then, share your preferences with any one who may be impacted.
-Talk through your decision with family, caregivers, and doctors.
+Then, share your preferences.
+Talk through your decision with family, caregivers and doctors.

 Massachusetts has five key health care planning documents — these are “living” documents that can be updated at any time.